 He began his career in radio promotions, transitioning into television in 1995 when he became a general assignment reporter at the NBC Affiliate Yuma, Arizona.
 Before long, he was promoted to an anchor position at the station.
 After that, he was reporter for the syndicated video magazine show “Real TV.”

 Prior to joining NBC4, he served as a general assignment reporter and weekend anchor for My13News, and before that, was a fill-in anchor and general assignment reporter for the KCOP/KTTV duopoly in Los Angeles.
 Additionally, he worked as a general assignment reporter at CBS2 in Los Angeles for three years.

 Brownlee graduated with a B.A. in Broadcast Journalism from San Diego State University, and is a member of the National Association of Black Journalists.
-Also, Brownlee has won a Golden Mike Award for Best Sports Reporting.
-He lives with his wife and children in Los Angeles.
+He lives with his wife and two daughters in Los Angeles.